Wabinab/xenoblade-chronicles-2/src/12_to_mor_ardain.md

 Dromarch snapped, "**After him!
 At once!**"

-Rex: "**TITAN'S FOOT!!!**" All dashed after him.
+Rex: "**TITAN'S FOOT!!!**" All ran after him.

 ---

-Nowhere to be seen.
+At the port, quite a number of people.
 Nia asked, "That little thief looked pretty young, right?"

 "**Yeah!** And those ears.
 Gormotti for sure."

 "So let's see..."
-She scanned the various ports for any sign. "**There!
-That's the brat!**" He was standing on one of the port.
-They ran after him.
-Seeing they were coming, he quickly dashed for the water, pushing against some older guy in his way,
+She scanned slowly, one by one, until she came up with one, "**There!
+That's the brat!**" He was at one of the port.
+Hearing lots of footsteps, he quickly dashed for the water, pushing some older guy that blocked his way.

-"**WHOA!** Ugh! **"What d'you think you're doing?!**" The guy dropped to the floor and shouted.
-The kid had boarded a departing ship at the last moment.
+"**WHOA!** Ugh! **"What d'you think you're doing?!**" The guy dropped on his back and shouted.
+He watched the kid took a ship and drove it off.

-Nia couldn't believe what happened, "Why that **little...!
+Just when they'd believed he'd a bottom line, he'd showed them what's more bottom than bottom, "Why that **little...!
 He stole the whole ship!**"

 Pyra: "**What now?!**"

 Rex decided, "**Let's go!
-Are there any other...**" They looked around for free ship, eyed one. "**There's one!
+Are there any other...**" He scanned for a free ship to use, "**There's one!
 Garram!**"

 The guy charging for the port which asked Rex for money for docking Gramps during the first chapter turned around and felt surprised, "**Hey, Rex.
 What's the big hurry?**"